mjhoefer/mjhoefer.github.io/_pages/about.md

 - Attended the [Human Computer Interaction Consortium (HCIC)](https://hcic.org/) and briefly presented my work titled *Personal Informatics as a Multi-Scale Mirror: Aligning Lifestyles with Human Values*

 May
-- Proposed my dissertation work about Value-Aligning Personal Informatics.
+- Proposed my dissertation work about Personal Informatics for Personal Development.

 April
 - Published a late-breaking work at CHI 2023, titled [*Tracking the Experience of Self in Everyday Life](https://michaelhoefer.com/files/CHI2023.pdf)